dtkutzke/lstm/README.md

 	- venv - this is the virtual environment file.
 I recommend setting up a virtual environment of your own and placing these files in there
+	- venv/Data - this is the output from the tracker capture.py.
+Tracking
+                      video will be output here with
+                      "*_Classification_Video.mp4"
+	- Output_Data - contains plots from training LSTM and MLP, configuration parameter files "*_config.txt", evaluation results "*_results.csv", example augmented mask outputs "*_Object_Masks_<classname>.pdf"
+        - Data - contains the dataset.
+Use caltech101_silhouettes_28_split1.mat
+        - Models - saved models from the training runs.
+These can be used for inference, once saved.
+* Model saving can be toggled with the saveModel flag in main.py